McKay Centralizer Algebras: Introduction

-General facts from double-centralizer theory imply that the inclusion matrix for $\Z_{k-1} \subseteq \Z_k$ is the transpose of the inclusion matrix for $\End_{\Z_{k}}(\Z_k \e_k )\subseteq \End_{\Z_{k-1}}( \Z_k \e_k) $, which implies the following: \begin{quote}{\it In the Bratteli diagram for the tower of algebras $\Z_k$, the edges between levels $k$ and $k+1$ corresponding to $ \Z_k \e_k \Z_k \subseteq \Z_{k+1}$ are the reflection over level $k$ of the edges between $k-1$ and $k$ corresponding to $\Z_{k-1} \subseteq \Z_k$.} \end{quote} In Section \ref{subsec:Bratteli}, we have highlighted the edges of the Bratteli diagrams that are \emph{not} reflections over level $k$ and left unhighlighted the edges corresponding to the Jones basic construction. \begin{quote} {\it The highlighted edges give a copy of the representation graph $\mathcal{R}_\VV(\G)$ (i.e. the Dynkin diagram) embedded in the Bratteli diagram.} \end{quote} This will be discussed further in Examples \ref{ex:idems}.
+\begin{quote} \emph{In the Bratteli diagram for the tower of algebras $\Z_k$, the edges between levels $k$ and $k+1$ corresponding to $ \Z_k \e_k \Z_k \subseteq \Z_{k+1}$ are the reflection over level $k$ of the edges between $k-1$ and $k$ corresponding to $\Z_{k-1} \subseteq \Z_k$.} \end{quote} In Section \ref{subsec:Bratteli}, we have highlighted the edges of the Bratteli diagrams that are \emph{not} reflections over level $k$ and left unhighlighted the edges corresponding to the Jones basic construction.

+\begin{quote} \emph{The highlighted edges give a copy of the representation graph $\mathcal{R}_\VV(\G)$ (i.e. the Dynkin diagram) embedded in the Bratteli diagram, except when $\G$ is a cyclic group of odd order, in which case they form the double of $\mathcal{R}_\VV(\G)$.}\end{quote} This will be discussed further in Examples \ref{ex:idems}.